-A first thing we do during the Christmas season is to make a paper chain counting down the days to Christmas morning.
+The first thing we do during the Christmas season is to make a paper chain counting down the days to Christmas morning.
 Our older kids love finding fun printed Christmas paper to make wide bands to staple together to make the paper chain.
 Hang it in your kitchen or living room to count down the days together.

 Color in Chrismons

-Coloring in Chrismons are one of our favorite Advent activities on our own Advent calendar.
+Coloring in Chrismons is one of our favorite Advent activities on our own Advent calendar.
 These help retell the first Christmas story.
 Each family member can color in the Chrismon and then we talk through what that Chrismon represents in the first Christmas story.
 For instance, the anchor cross reminds us that Christ is the anchor of our faith.
-The Nativity Star reminds us when the Wise Men visited Jesus.
+The Nativity Star reminds us of when the Wise Men visited Jesus.

 For easy printables, visit whychristmas.com.
 Print the patterns and let your kids color them as they like.
-This is a great dinner time activity, along with reading Scripture each day of Advent.
+This is a great dinner-time activity, along with reading Scripture each day of Advent.

 Construct a Gingerbread House

 Of course, making a gingerbread house is a great option for our Christmas activities and gets everyone into the Christmas spirit.
-Make sure to open the package and read through directions completely before starting construction.
+Make sure to open the package and read through the directions completely before starting construction.
 It’s the perfect time to use leftover Halloween candy to complete your house.
-Another great tip to use hot glue to hold the walls and roof together, instead of using messy icing.
+Another great tip is to use hot glue to hold the walls and roof together, instead of using messy icing.
 Then, you can use icing as an accent!
 Play some Christmas music and get the whole family involved!
-For more gingerbread house making tips, check out this post!
+For more gingerbread house-making tips, check out this post!

 Have a Christmas Movie Night

 Every year, we have to add watching a Christmas movie or two to our Christmas countdown calendar.
 We love this quality time together and both older children and young children enjoy it!
-Some of our favorites include: Elf, The Polar Express, The Star, The Grinch, Home Alone, and Noelle.
+Some of our favorites include Elf, The Polar Express, The Star, The Grinch, Home Alone, and Noelle.
 Pop some popcorn, make some hot cocoa with marshmallows, and relax together.

 Light Advent Candles